World leaders have agreed to enact a nationwide ceasefire in Syria, US Secretary of State John Kerry said at a peace conference in Germany.

 It is expected to create conditions to revive peace talks and include swift humanitarian aid, a diplomatic source said according to Sky News.

-“We did not get a deal on the immediate end of Russian bombings, but we have a commitment to a process that if it works would change the situation,” the Western diplomatic source said.
+“We did not get a deal on the immediate end of Russian bombings, but we have a commitment to a process that if it works would change the situation,” said the diplomatic source.